 Hopsworks Certificate Authority keeps a list of revoked certificates.
 Each time a project is deleted, or a user is removed from a project or a job finishes or when a certificate is rotated, Hopsworks updates its CRL and digitally signs it.
 All backend services periodically fetch the CRL and refresh their internal data structures so that connections with revoked certificates will be dropped.

-In Hopsworks.ai, HopsFS data can be stored in a bucket in S3.
-S3 has the advantages of lower cost, but it also provides encryption-at-rest for files stored in buckets.
+In Hopsworks.ai, the filesystem will use an object storage solution as the storage engine.
+For example in AWS, S3 will be used which besides the advantage of lowering cost, it also provides encryption-at-rest for files stored in buckets.
 For on-premises HopsFS, data can be stored encrypted-at-rest using ZFS native encryption support.
 Hopsworks can centrally manage encryption keys for ZFS pools (volumes), so that encryption keys are not stored on the storage hosts.
 As services in Hopsworks run in user-mode in Linux, the platform can be configured to ensure that administrators are not able to read file data.

-Hopsworks and Elasticsearch (Open Distro) use JWT for authentication.
+Hopsworks and OpenSearch use JWT for authentication.
 Similar to application X.509 certificates, HopsYARN issues a token for each submitted job and propagates it to running containers.
-User code can then securely make REST calls to Hopsworks API or to Elasticsearch indexes owned by the project.
+User code can then securely make REST calls to Hopsworks API or to OpenSearch indexes owned by the project.
 The JWT is rotated automatically before it expires and invalidated once the application has finished.

 A general overview of the security architecture of Hopsworks with all the artifacts we’ve discussed so far is depicted in the figure below.

-When an online feature store is enabled in a project in Hopsworks, a new database is created in MySQL Cluster NDB to store the online features.
+For every online feature store, a new database is created in RonDB to store the online features.
 The credentials for accessing that database are created by Hopsworks and securely stored in the database, encrypted by a master key.
-Clients of the online feature store (such as external online applications that make queries on machine learning models) use a REST request to retrieve their feature store credentials with which they can read data directly from MySQL Cluster using a JDBC/TLS connection.
-Credentials can be rotated in MySQL Cluster.
+Clients of the online feature store, such as external online applications, use their API key to contact Hopsworks and retrieve their feature store credentials with which they can read data directly from RonDB using a JDBC/TLS connection.

 While Hopsworks has its own security model, it needs to integrate with the security models of the environments in which it is used.

-Hopsworks can be integrated with Kubernetes by configuring it to use one of the available authentication mechanisms: API tokens, credentials, certificates, and IAM roles for AWS’ managed EKS offering.
+Hopsworks can be integrated with Kubernetes by configuring it to use one of the available authentication mechanisms: API tokens, credentials, certificates, and IAM roles for managed offerings such as AWS EKS.
 Hopsworks can offload to Kubernetes some of its microservices (Jupyter notebook instances, model serving) and run users’ jobs on Kubernetes.
-Project specific security material such as X.509 certificates and JWTs will be propagated to launched Pods so user code can access services in Hopsworks: HopsFS, Hive, Elasticsearch, and the Hopsworks REST API.
+Project specific security material such as X.509 certificates and JWTs will be propagated to launched Pods so user code can access services in Hopsworks: HopsFS, Hive, OpenSearch, and the Hopsworks REST API.

 The Hopsworks installer gives you the option to also install the open-source Kubernetes distribution alongside Hopsworks.
 This is convenient for environments with no existing Kubernetes installation or for testing and development.
 For this case, our KubernetesCA intermediate CA will issue all Kuberentes internal and etcd certificates.